 They say you can judge someone by their playlist or what they read.
 He pays to subscribe to:

-- Economist, The Guardian, Los Angeles Times, and Washington Post on web and digital devices
+Economist, The Guardian, Los Angeles Times, New York Times, Wall Street Journal, and Washington Post on web and digital devices.

-- Entertainment Weekly, Mother Jones, Nature, New Yorker, and Vanity Fair in print, on web, and digital devices
+Entertainment Weekly, Mother Jones, National Geographic, Nature, Rolling Stone, New Yorker, and Vanity Fair in print, on web, and digital devices.

-At the start of 2017, Joe’s workhorse tech: 15.4-inch MacBook Pro with Touch Bar; iPhone 7 Plus; iPad Pro 9.7; Apple Watch 2; Fujifilm X-T1; and Master & Dynamic MW60 headphones.
-For photo sharing, he moved back to SmugMug from Flickr at the New Year.
+At the start of fourth quarter 2017, Joe’s workhorse tech: 15.4-inch MacBook Pro with Touch Bar; iPhone 7 Plus; iPad Pro 10.5; Apple Watch Series 3 LTE; Leica Q; and Grado GS1000e wired or Master & Dynamic MW60 wireless headphones.

 All views expressed are solely the author’s and are not meant to represent anyone else, including employers.